ZeroBone/Knife/README.md

 The way knife distinguished between terminals and non-terminals is by looking at the first character.
 If it is a capital letter, the identifier identifies a terminal symbol, otherwise a non-terminal.

-The first non-terminals declared in the grammar file will be the starting symbol of the grammar.
+The first non-terminal declared in the grammar file will be the starting symbol of the grammar.
 Further ordering doesn't matter.
+It is important, that all declared non-terminals are being used in some production and that they are derivable from the start symbol.

 #### Arguments

-Arguments can be attached to any grammar symbols (terminals and non-terminals) if you need to access their payload in the code attached to the production.
+Argument can be attached to any gramma symbol (terminal or non-terminal) if you need to access it's payload in the code attached to the production.

 The production label cannot have an argument.
 In order to assign a value to it, assign it to `v`.
 For example:

 ```
 if_stmt = IF LPAREN expr(e) RPAREN stmt(ifbody) ELSE stmt(elsebody); {